apac-mcm-aiops-asset/mcm-aiops-gitops-services/README.md

+# Note 💡

+This repository has been archived and will no-longer be maintained.

+You can find it's new location at : https://github.com/one-touch-provisioning/otp-gitops-services

-# Catalog of Operators and Instances Catalog for MCM AIOps Asset
+## Catalog of Operators and Instances Catalog for MCM AIOps Asset

 This git repository serves as a catalog/library of Operators and Instances of the custom resource(s) provided by the Operators for the [MCM AIOps Asset](https://github.com/apac-mcm-aiops-asset/mcm-aiops-gitops).
 The Operator and Instance YAMLs are package as a Helm Chart and can be referenced by ArgoCD Applications.